aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ps-to-excel/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PS to EXCEL in C++ Applications" h2="Convert PS to EXCEL in native C++ applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PS to EXCEL in C++?</h2>

+Converting PostScript (PS) to Microsoft Excel (EXCEL) is a common requirement for many businesses.
+PS is a page description language used to describe the appearance of a printed page, while EXCEL is a spreadsheet application used to store and analyze data.
+Converting PS to EXCEL allows businesses to access and manipulate data stored in PS files, making it easier to analyze and visualize data.

+<h2>How Aspose.Total Helps for PS to Excel Conversion?</h2>

-Converting PS to EXCEL in C++ via [Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries is a simple two step process.
-In the first step, you can export PS to XLSX by using [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/), After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for C++ is a file format automation library that makes it easy to convert PS to EXCEL in C++.
+It is a two-step process.
+In the first step, you can export PS to XLSX by using Aspose.PDF for C++.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert XLSX to EXCEL.
+Aspose.Total for C++ provides a comprehensive set of APIs that allow developers to quickly and easily convert PS to EXCEL in C++.
+It also provides a wide range of features such as support for various file formats, support for multiple platforms, and support for various programming languages.
+Aspose.Total for C++ makes it easy to convert PS to EXCEL in C++, allowing businesses to access and manipulate data stored in PS files.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}